 After living room is transformed into a performance space

 In February of 2011, Lisa Wagner-Carollo, Founding Director of Still Point Theatre Collective, attended a conference at which Fr.
 Doug Doussan and Sr. Kathleen Pittman presented the story of how St. Gabriel had survived the devastation of Hurricane Katrina.
 She felt immediately that this story could be profoundly moving and inspiring to others, as it was to her.
-She contacted Fr.
-Doussan who agreed to collaborate on the project.

 The concept for this group came from several conversations between Lisa Wagner-Carollo, Still Point founder, and Annalise Raziq, one of the Persephone Project facilitators, about the joys and challenges of working with incarcerated women.

 They had discovered that one of the most difficult struggles of the Persephone Project was inconsistent attendance.
 They'd be right in the middle of developing the women's trust in each other and themselves, when someone would be unexpectedly transferred to another facility.
 Even more heartbreaking was the fact that often deep and moving pieces were created, yet very few individuals outside the prison wall would experience the women's artistry.

 As an extension of the work done in prisons, and to address these challenges, Still Point began the Sisters Rising Project in early 2007.

 Sisters Rising provides part-time work for formerly incarcerated women.
 Program participants meet throughout the year to create original theatre pieces and to tell their stories.
 They perform throughout the Chicago area.